 Program of Study

-Anthropology encompasses a number of historical and comparative approaches to human cultural and physical variety, ranging from the study of human evolution and prehistory to the study of cultures as systems of meaningful symbols.
-Anthropology involves, at one extreme, such natural scientific studies as anatomy, ecology, genetics, and geology; at the other, various social sciences and humanities ranging from psychology, sociology, and linguistics to philosophy, history, and comparative religion.
+Anthropology encompasses a variety of historical and comparative approaches to human cultural and biological diversity, ranging from the study of human evolution to the study of cultures as systems of meaningful symbols.
+Faculty in the Department specialize in sociocultural, linguistic, archaeological and biological anthropological approaches.
+They take up questions of anatomy, ecology and genomics as well as psychological, economic, philosophical and historical issues, often in comparative perspective.
 Anthropology can lead (through graduate study) to careers in research and teaching in university and museum settings.
-More often it provides a background for further work in other disciplines of the social sciences, humanities, and biological sciences, as well as for professional careers in government, business, law, medicine, social services, and other fields.
+More often it provides a background for further work in other disciplines of the social sciences, humanities, and biological sciences, as well as for professional careers in government, non-governmental work, business, law, medicine, social services, and other fields.

-The Director of Undergraduate Studies may refer students who wish to emphasize archaeological, linguistic, sociocultural, or physical anthropology to faculty in these fields to assist them to develop their individual programs.
+The director of undergraduate studies may refer students who wish to emphasize archaeological, biological, linguistic, or sociocultural anthropology to faculty in these fields for assistance in the development of their individual programs.

 Summary of Requirements

-Courses counted toward the thirteen required for the major must be taken for quality grades.
+Courses counted toward the major must be taken for quality grades (no P/F grading).

-This program may accept a B.A. paper or project used to satisfy the same requirement in another major if certain conditions are met and with the consent of the other program chair.
-Approval from both program chairs in required.
-Students should consult with the chairs by the earliest B.A. proposal deadline (or by the end of their third year, when neither program publishes a deadline).
+This program may accept a BA paper or project used to satisfy the same requirement in another major if certain conditions are met.
+Approval from both program chairs is required.
+Students should consult with the chairs by the earliest BA proposal deadline (or by the end of their third year, if neither program publishes a deadline).
 A consent form, to be signed by both chairs, is available from the College adviser.
-It must be completed and returned to the College adviser by the end of the Autumn Quarter of the student’s year of graduation.
+It must be completed and returned to the College adviser by the end of Autumn Quarter of the student’s year of graduation.